plotly/academy/_react/2-first-app.md

 We learned how to structure our application and then we created a controlled text input and used that to fetch our first data using `xhr`!

-> We're not rendering an error message if the API sends back an error – that part is left as an exercise to the reader.

 Now that we have the current temperature, we need to render the 5 day forecast!
-Thankfully, we have Plotly which makes it very easy for us to create amazing graphs.
 Continue with <a href="/react/3-with-plotly/">Chapter 3: Adding a Forecast Graph</a> where we'll learn how to draw a graph!

+## Additional Material

+- <a target="_blank" href="https://github.com/facebookincubator/create-react-app/blob/623e1bd189eeb154d52dad8d74dee251e54c8211/template/README.md">Official create-react-app docs</a>
+- <a target="_blank" href="https://github.com/Raynos/xhr">Official xhr docs</a>
+- <a target="_blank" href="http://readwrite.com/2013/09/19/api-defined/">What APIs Are And Why They’re Important</a>

 <!-- Syntax highlighting -->
 <script src="https://cdnjs.cloudflare.com/ajax/libs/prism/1.5.1/prism.min.js"></script>